bill blair florida business broker - blog financing options for buyers

 • What happens if you don’t make your car payment?
 The bank repossesses your car.

-• If a bank loaned money to buy a pizza place and the buyer defaults – what does the bank do with the pizza place?
+• If a bank loaned money to buy a pizza shop and the buyer defaults – what does the bank do with the pizza place?

 3. Borrow against their 401K/IRA plan